 With so much information readily available online to consult about marketing strategy brands sometimes ask, "Why should we hire an agency?"
-You might wonder, and rightfully so, why you couldn't just go to a property looking for sponsors and deal with them directly without representation, without an experienced agency that knows the run of show.
+You might wonder, and rightfully so, why you couldn't just go to a property looking for sponsors and deal with them directly without representation, without an experienced agency that knows the run of the show.

 The truth is, you can!
 It is just quite difficult.
-Some brands do decent on their own, but many fall victim to "The Three Year Cycle: Honeymoon, Reality Check and Fade" with nothing to show for it.
+Some brands do decent on their own, but many fall victim to "The Three Year Cycle: Honeymoon, Reality Check and Fade" with nothing to show.
 Some immediate things an agency can bring you…

 - Diversified platforms, opportunities and strategies